Caucus

-A caucus is a meeting of supporters or members of a specific political party or movement.
+A caucus is a group or meeting of supporters or members of a specific political party or movement.
 The exact definition varies between different countries and political cultures.

 The term originated in the United States, where it can refer to a meeting of members of a political party to nominate candidates, plan policy, etc., in the United States Congress, or other similar representative organs of government.
-It has spread to certain Commonwealth countries, including Australia, Canada, New Zealand, and South Africa, where it generally refers to a regular meeting of all members of Parliament (MPs) who belong to a parliamentary party: in such a context, a party caucus can be quite powerful, as it has the ability to elect or dismiss the party's parliamentary leader.
-The term was used historically in the United Kingdom (UK) to refer to the Liberal Party's internal system of management and control.
+It has spread to certain Commonwealth countries, including Australia, Canada, New Zealand, and South Africa, where it generally refers to a regular meeting of all members of Parliament (MPs) who belong to a parliamentary party: a party caucus may have the ability to elect or dismiss the party's parliamentary leader.
+The term was used historically in the United Kingdom to refer to the Liberal Party's internal system of management and control.

 Etymology

-The word caucus first came into use in the British colonies of North America – specifically in Boston – in reference to clubs or private meetings at which political matters were discussed.
-However, its etymology remains uncertain.